Kong/terraform-provider-konnect/docs/resources/gateway_plugin_xml_threat_protection.md

 Optional:

 - `allow_dtd` (Boolean) Indicates whether an XML Document Type Definition (DTD) section is allowed.
 Default: false
 - `allowed_content_types` (List of String) A list of Content-Type values with payloads that are allowed, but aren't validated.
+Default: []
 - `attribute` (Number) Maximum size of the attribute value.
 Default: 1048576
 - `bla_max_amplification` (Number) Sets the maximum allowed amplification.
 This protects against the Billion Laughs Attack.
 Default: 100
 - `bla_threshold` (Number) Sets the threshold after which the protection starts.
 This protects against the Billion Laughs Attack.
 Default: 8388608
 - `buffer` (Number) Maximum size of the unparsed buffer (see below).
 Default: 1048576
 - `checked_content_types` (List of String) A list of Content-Type values with payloads that must be validated.
+Default: ["application/xml"]
 - `comment` (Number) Maximum size of comments.
 Default: 1024
 - `document` (Number) Maximum size of the entire document.
 Default: 10485760
 - `entity` (Number) Maximum size of entity values in EntityDecl.
 Default: 1024